National's Dictionary

 Incorporation Doctrine

-The incorporation doctrine is a constitutional principle that applies parts of the Bill of Rights to the states through the Due Process clause of the Fourteenth Amendment.
-Prior to its existence, the Bill of Rights only applied to the federal government and federal court cases.
-After the passage of the Fourteenth Amendment, the Supreme Court […]
+The incorporation doctrine is a constitutional doctrine through which parts of the first ten amendments of the United States Constitution (known as the Bill of Rights) are made applicable to the states through the Due Process clause of the Fourteenth Amendment.
+Incorporation applies both substantively and procedurally.
+Prior to the doctrine's (and the Fourteenth Amendment's) […]

 Read more